orangatun/b/esd/Ascend.md

     DN1 SUB R0,#1

-This is after we exit the inner loop.
-We subtract 1 from the `R0` register, which is the counter for the outer loop.
+This is after you exit the inner loop.
+You subtract 1 from the `R0` register, which is the counter for the outer loop.

         CMP R0,#00
         BLE DN2

-We compare `R0` to `0`.
+You compare `R0` to `0`.
 If it is equal to 0, you exit the outer loop and jump to the `DN2` which is the stop.

         B TOP2